 - Should it serve both the House and Senate?
 Several leaders in both houses agreed it should be centralized in that way. - Who should select the director?
-For the LFO the Speaker and Lt.
-Governor as President of the Senate appointed the current LFO director. - Who should hire staff?
+For the LFO the Speaker and Lieutenant Governor as President of the Senate appointed current LFO director. - Who should hire staff?
 At LFO the director does.
-This provides one degree of distance from legislative influence. - What should be the criteria for jobs?
+That puts it at one remove from legislative influence. - What criteria for jobs?

 Both LFO and LRS staff have gained expertise in one or more areas/fields.
 At first new researchers might need to be generalists.
-The job description and salary should ensure a certain level of competence. - Should jobs be civil service positions?
+The salary and job description should ensure a certain level of competence. - Should jobs be civil service positions?
 The only objections to this idea came from the Senate.
 Merit selection provides some protection against partisan demands.
-It also is said to complicate the process of removing people who prove incompetent or whose conduct might be inappropriate to the legislative setting. - How should research services be apportioned among these three groups: the leadership, the committees, individual legislators?
-Now the leadership receives much more help than individuals.
-Any decision on this issue must take into account the number

-- of bills introduced and the number that need to be removed from serious consideration. - What other guidelines might be needed to ensure that the service builds a positive, trust relationship with legislators similar to that in place with the LFO, LRS, and ALI?
+It is also said to complicate the process of removing people who prove incompetent or whose conduct might be inappropriate to the legislative setting. - How should the research services be apportioned among these three groups: the leadership, the committees or individual legislators?
+Now the leadership receives most help and the individuals least.
+The decision on this issue must take into account the number of bills introduced and the number that need to be weeded out from serious consideration. - What other guidelines might be needed to ensure that the service builds a positive, trust relationship with legislators similar to that in place with the LFO, LRS, and ALI?